Skip to Content

 So.
 Good.

-The Grille at Golden Nugget: Nestled within Golden Nugget is The Grille, which is open 24 hours and serves breakfast, pizzas, a variety of loaded hot dogs, sandwiches, and more.
+The Grille at Golden Nugget: Nestled within Golden Nugget is The Grille, which is open around the clock and serves breakfast, pizzas, a variety of loaded hot dogs, sandwiches, and more.
 A cost-effective option, almost everything can be yours for under $20.

 I recently tried the shrimp cocktail, and to be honest, it’s not likely something to buy again… but dang it’s cheap!